datavaluepeople/airflow-k8-infra/azure/README.md

 This is done by "Allow access to Azure services" to "Yes" for the postgres server.
 To find this go to "Azure Database for Postgres server" -> "Connection Security".
 Don't forget to save.
 At some point the cluster should be deployed in a VPN and the firewall allowed to IP address in the VPN.
 - `./azure/scripts/storage-init.sh` Create the storage for dags and logs.
 The printed Account Key and Storage Key will need to be added to the correct k8s_resources configuration.

+If you want to create a static IP for the web app:
+`./azure/scripts/loadbalancer-init.sh`
+You will then need to update the `loadBalancerIP` of the `web.service` with the created IP.
+If you don't do this the IP can often change.

 To delete: `./azure/scripts/cleanup.sh`